 6. Transportation system

-Sydney boasts of user-friendly public transport consisting of trains, buses, ferries, and light rails.
+Sydney boasts user-friendly public transport consisting of trains, buses, ferries, and light rails.
 In most cases, the fare is calculated as per the distance covered.
 However, you can travel for as low as $2 on Sundays.

 7. Currency